Guides

 Output

-It's also easy to switch handlers based on the application environment.
-For example, you might prefer to use the TextHandler for your development logs since its a little easier to read, then switch to JSONHandler in production for greater compatibility with various logging tools.
-You can easily enable such behavior through an environmental variable:
+It's also easy to switch enough handlers based on the application environment.
+For example, you might prefer to use the TextHandler for your development logs since it's a little easier to read, then switch to JSONHandler in production for more flexibility and compatibility with various logging tools.

 var appEnv = os.Getenv("APP_ENV")